fmshot2/React-Content-Management-System/README.md

 or
 npm run prod

-You are good to go!
+And you are good to go!

 ## Suggestions
 If you discover a security vulnerability within this app or any of my open source projects, please send an e-mail to Femi Shotola via [femishotolaa@gmail.com](mailto:femishotolaa@gmail.com).
 All security vulnerabilities will be promptly addressed.